2023-10-03 19:30:23

 In August, the Peruvian ambassador to China, Marco Balarezo, highlighted the current good state of the bilateral relationship between Peru and China, highlighting the trade and investment ties between both nations.
 For his part, China’s ambassador to Peru, Song Yang, said that “China is betting that Chancay will become the Shanghai of Peru.”

 There should be no problem in two nations commercially supporting each other for their development.
-However, there is concern about the Chinese strategy, in which Asian companies build “dual-use” ports, which are intended for cargo traffic, but which are large enough to be used by Beijing’s navy to resupply ships. of war.
+However, there is concern regarding the Chinese strategy, in which Asian companies build “dual-use” ports, which are intended for cargo traffic, but which are large enough to be used by Beijing’s navy to resupply ships. of war.

 But in addition to Chinese companies having participation in several ports in Latin America, they have also implemented 5G mobile networks, as well as space surveillance stations.
-Asked about this by the international media, Evan Ellis, professor of Latin American studies at the US Army War College, pointed out that China is seeking to remake the world for its own economic benefit and port infrastructure is part of achieving this.
+Asked regarding this by the international media, Evan Ellis, professor of Latin American studies at the US Army War College, pointed out that China is seeking to remake the world for its own economic benefit and port infrastructure is part of achieving this.

 The Chinese government strengthens its ties with different South American nations. – Credit Presidency of Chile/Archyde.com